 Function: Display the recent user command history.

-Usage Guide: The system holds up to 20 commands the user entered, the user can use the UP/DOWN key or their equivalent (ctrl+p and ctrl+n) to access the command history.
+Command mode: Admin Mode Usage Guide: The system holds up to 20 commands the user entered, the user can use the UP/DOWN key or their equivalent (ctrl+p and ctrl+n) to access the command history.
+Example: Switch#show history enable config interface ethernet 1/3 enable dir show ftp

-Switch#show history

-enable

-config

-interface ethernet 1/3

-enable

-dir

-show ftp

-1.14 show history all-users
+1.13 show history all-users